 Q&A: Prevent Procrastinating with these Solutions

 Here are two of the most common questions organizations (like yours) ask before they update their training:

 Everyone agrees your company training is outdated and deserves a fresh new look.
 But one stakeholder isn’t convinced that training is the answer to your problem.
 They argue that past training experiences failed and wonder, “What will training really fix?”

-Solution: Training, if done well, can change a learner’s knowledge, behaviors and attitudes as long as the training is designed to meet specific objectives.
-This is why we do rigorous analysis upfront to identify a company’s pain point, what the course/curriculum should lead to as an output in learning knowledge, behaviors and attitudes, and why content has to be specifically focused on those objectives.
+Solution: Training, if done well, can change a learner’s knowledge, behaviors, and attitudes as long as the training is designed to meet specific objectives.
+This is why we do rigorous analysis upfront.
+We identify a company’s pain point, what the course/curriculum should lead to as an output in learning knowledge, behaviors, and attitudes, and why content has to be specifically focused on those objectives.

 We use the Wile Model with our clients because it can help evaluate what training could “fix” and be honest about the other outside factors that influence performance that training can’t always impact.

-Each situation is unique, and training isn’t always the answer – but we always try to help clients see where improvements can be made through analysis.
+Each situation is unique, and training isn’t always the answer.
+But we always try to help clients see where they can improve through analysis.

 2. Can we create all of our training in-house?